Understanding DevOps and DORA Metrics: Transforming Software Development and Delivery

 • High CFR: Indicates code quality, testing, or change management concerns.

-CFR Tracking Benefits:
+CFR Tracking Benefits

 • Better software quality by identifying high-failure areas for prioritizing development & testing enhancements.